 - Privacy controls over who can view or access posted material vary across apps, and many users are not aware of how to use them effectively.

 - Apps that allow for real-time user videos “live streaming” can been used to show bullying, violence, suicide, and harmful acts as they are happening.

 - Some apps that include location information can be used to get personal information, such as someone’s age, current location, or where someone lives.

 - Apps that support telephone calls do not show up on a call log, so parents may not know who their children are talking to.

 Cyberbullying and Online Gaming

-Playing videogames is a popular activity, with 72 percent of teens gaming online.
-Many video games – whether they are console, web, or computer-based – allow users to play with friends they know in person and others they have met only online.
+Playing videogames is a popular activity, with 90 percent of teens gaming online.
+Many video games – whether they are on a computer, game console, cellphone or tablet – allow users to play with friends they know in person and others they have met only online.
 While gaming can have positive benefits like making new friends, socializing, and learning how to strategize and problem solve, it is also another place where cyberbullying occurs.

 Anonymity of players and the use of avatars allow users to create alter-egos or fictional versions of themselves, which is part of the fun of gaming.
 But it also allows users to harass, bully, and sometimes gang up on other players, sending or posting negative or hurtful messages and using the game as a tool of harassment.
 If someone is not performing well, other children may curse or make negative remarks that turn into bullying, or they might exclude the person from playing together.